plainheart/echarts-offline-doc-cli/README.md

-# echarts-doc-cli
+# echarts-offline-doc-cli
-A CLI tool for view the documentaion of ECharts offline.
+A CLI tool for offline documentation of Apache ECharts.